stephenberry/glaze/README.md

 > Performance note: Glaze is designed to read and write entire JSON messages.
 If a document object model is desired with the lazy parsing then [simdjson](https://github.com/simdjson/simdjson) is an excellent choice.

+## Compiler Support

+Glaze builds with clang and MSVC compilers.
+Currently it doesn't build with gcc because of std::declval issues ([see issue #7](https://github.com/stephenberry/glaze/issues/7#issue-1409706710).

 ### Raw Buffer Performance

 Glaze is just about as fast writing to a `std::string` as it is writing to a raw char buffer.
 If you have sufficiently allocated space in your buffer you can write to the raw buffer, as shown below, but it is not recommended.